Norky101/RESTAURANT-REVIEW-INTERACTIVE-DATA-MAP/README.md

 **What problem does it solve?**

-When you are hungry you are biased as to was a restaurant any good.
-However, if you have easy access to data from your own opinion, you can then make a more informed decision.
+When you are hungry you are biased as to whether a restaurant is any good.
+However, if you have easy-to-access data from your own opinion, you can then make a more informed decision.

 **What makes my project stand out?**